Package Leaflet: Information for the User

 If you forget to use Ozanex

-Apply the cream as soon as you remember and resume the next dose at the usual time.
+Apply the cream as soon as you remember, and then apply the next dose at the usual time.

-If you experience a severe skin reaction or an allergy:
+If you experience a severe skin reaction or an allergic reaction:

-The following adverse effects may occur on the skin where Ozanex has been applied.
+The following side effects may occur on the skin where Ozanex has been applied.

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the tube and the box after “CAD”.
+Do not use this medication after the expiration date stated on the tube and carton after "EXP".
 The expiration date is the last day of the month indicated.

 No special storage conditions are required.

-You can use the cream up to 45 days after the first opening.
-The tube can be reused for a second treatment, as long as 45 days have not passed after the first opening.
+You can use the cream for up to 45 days after first opening.
+The tube can be reused for a second treatment, as long as it has not been more than 45 days since the first opening.

 Composition of Ozanex

-Ozanex is a light yellow cream that is presented in an aluminum tube with a white screw cap.
+Ozanex is a light yellow cream presented in an aluminum tube with a white screw cap.

 Package size: